PedroKKr/letter-boxed-solver/README.md

 To get the sides of the square for the current game, enter `window.gameData.sides` in the browser console.

+To automatically get today's solutions and also update `dictionary.txt` simply use `update.py`

 ### Example output
 (The numbers on the left of the solutions are the number of letters used)
 ```